pixijs/pixijs.com/docs/guides/basics/what-pixijs-is.md

 ## PixiJS Is ...
 Fast

 One of the major features that distinguishes PixiJS from other web-based rendering solutions is *speed*.
 From the ground up, the render pipeline has been built to get the most performance possible out of your users' browsers.
-Automatic sprite and geometry batching, careful use of WebGL resources, a tight scene graph - no matter your application, speed is valuable, and PixiJS has it to spare.
+Automatic sprite and geometry batching, careful use of GPU resources, a tight scene graph - no matter your application, speed is valuable, and PixiJS has it to spare.

 ## ...
 More Than Just Sprites

 Drawing images on a page can be handled with HTML5 and the DOM, so why use PixiJS?
 Beyond performance, the answer is that PixiJS goes well beyond simple images.
-Draw trails and tracks with [SimpleRope](https://pixijs.download/release/docs/PIXI.SimpleRope.html).
-Draw polygons, lines, circles and other primitives with [Graphics](https://pixijs.download/release/docs/PIXI.Graphics.html).
-[Text](https://pixijs.download/release/docs/PIXI.Text.html) provides full text rendering support that's just as performant as sprites.
+Draw trails and tracks with [MeshRope](https://pixijs.download/release/docs/scene.MeshRope.html).
+Draw polygons, lines, circles and other primitives with [Graphics](https://pixijs.download/release/docs/scene.Graphics.html).
+[Text](https://pixijs.download/release/docs/scene.Text.html) provides full text rendering support that's just as performant as sprites.
 And even when drawing simple images, PixiJS natively supports spritesheets for efficient loading and ease of development.

 ## ...
-WebGL Native
+Hardware accelerated

-WebGL is the JavaScript API for accessing users' GPUs for fast rendering and advanced effects.
-PixiJS leverages WebGL to display thousands of moving sprites efficiently even on mobile devices.
-But using WebGL offers more than just speed.
-By using the [Filter](https://pixijs.download/release/docs/PIXI.Filter.html) class, you can write shader programs (or use pre-built ones!) to achieve displacement maps, blurring, and other advanced visual effects that cannot be accomplished with just the DOM or Canvas APIs.
+JavaScript has two APIs for handling hardware acceleration for graphical rendering: WebGL and the more modern WebGPU.
+Both essentially offer a JavaScript API for accessing users' GPUs for fast rendering and advanced effects.
+PixiJS leverages them to efficiently display thousands of moving sprites, even on mobile devices.
+However, using WebGL and WebGPU offers more than just speed.
+By using the [Filter](https://pixijs.download/release/docs/filters.Filter.html) class, you can write shader programs (or use pre-built ones!) to achieve displacement maps, blurring, and other advanced visual effects that cannot be accomplished with just the DOM or Canvas APIs.

 ## ...
 Open Source